^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Combined immunodeficiencies are syndromes characterized by the absence or decrease in the number and / or function of T-lymphocytes and marked violations of other components of adaptive immunity.
-Even with normal B cells in the peripheral blood, their function is usually suppressed, in view of the lack of help from the T cells.
-The most typical and severe form of combined immunodeficiency states is severe combined immune deficiency (SCID, English severe combined immune deficiency, SCID).
-Based on the latest classification of immunodeficiency states adopted by IUIS in 2005 in Budapest, Omen syndrome, deficiency of CD40 and CD40L, deficiency of MHC II, ZAP70, CD8 and others are also classified as the group of combined immunodeficiency states.
-These syndromes are heterogeneous manifestations, many patients have a softer course.
-Nevertheless, for all these conditions, the damage to the cellular and humoral units of immunity and TSCC is the therapy of the choice of combined immunodeficiencies.
+Combined immunodeficiencies are syndromes characterized by the absence or decrease in the number and/or function of T-lymphocytes and severe disorders of other components of the adaptive immunity.
+Even with a normal content of B-cells in the peripheral blood, their function is usually suppressed due to the lack of help from T-cells.
+The most typical and severe type of combined immunodeficiency states is severe combined immune deficiency (SCID).
+Based on the latest classification of immunodeficiency states adopted by IUIS in 2005 in Budapest, the group of combined immunodeficiency states also includes Omen syndrome, CD40 and CD40L deficiency, MHC II, ZAP70, CD8 deficiency and others.
+These syndromes are characterized by heterogeneity of manifestations, with many patients experiencing a milder course.
+However, in all these conditions, damage to the cellular and humoral links of immunity is observed, and HSCT is the therapy of choice for combined immunodeficiencies.

-Common manifestations of severe combined immune deficiency
+General manifestations of severe combined immunodeficiency

 The main clinical manifestations of severe combined immune deficiency are practically independent of the genetic defect.
-For patients with SCI is characterized by early, in the first weeks and months of life, the onset of clinical manifestations of the disease in the form of hypoplasia of lymphoid tissue, persistent diarrhea, malabsorption, infections of the skin and mucous membranes, progressive defeat of the respiratory tract.
-Infectious agents are bacteria, viruses, fungi, opportunistic microorganisms (primarily Pneumocyctis carini).
+Patients with SCID are characterized by early, in the first weeks and months of life, onset of clinical manifestations of the disease in the form of lymphoid tissue hypoplasia, persistent diarrhea, malabsorption, skin and mucous membrane infections, progressive damage to the respiratory tract.
+The causative agents of infections are bacteria, viruses, fungi, opportunistic microorganisms (primarily Pneumocyctis carini).
 Cytomegalovirus infection occurs in the form of interstitial pneumonia, hepatitis, enteroviruses and adenovirus cause meningoencephalitis.
-Very part is found in candidiasis of mucous membranes and skin, onychomycosis.
-Characteristic is the development of regional and / or generalized BCG infection after vaccination.
-Against the backdrop of severe infections, there is a backlog in physical and motor development.
-It should be remembered that even in the presence of severe combined immune deficiency, all the above symptoms do not immediately develop in babies, and within 2-3 months they can grow and develop almost normally, especially if BCG vaccination was not done.
-Transplacental transfer of maternal lymphocytes can cause symptoms of a "graft versus host" (GVHD) reaction, called a maternal-fetal GVHD in this case.
-It manifests itself mainly as a cutaneous erythema- azure or papular rash and liver damage.
+Candidiasis of the mucous membranes and skin, onychomycosis are very common.
+The development of regional and / or generalized BCG infection after vaccination is typical.
+Against the background of severe infections, a lag in physical and motor development is observed.
+It should be remembered that even in the presence of severe combined immunodeficiency, infants do not immediately develop all the above symptoms, and within 2-3 months they can grow and develop almost normally, especially if BCG vaccination has not been done.
+Transplacental transfer of maternal lymphocytes can cause symptoms of graft-versus-host disease (GVHD), in this case called maternal-fetal GVHD.
+It manifests itself mainly in the form of cutaneous erythema or papular rash and liver damage.

-Omen Syndrome
+Omen syndrome

-Principles of therapy for severe combined immune deficiency
+Principles of therapy for severe combined immunodeficiency

 What do need to examine?